medvedevgroup/pla-index/README.md

 EPS: Epsilon value to be used for constructing the pla-index
 INDEX-NAME: File name where to save the index
 L-VALUE: To determine the size of the shortcut array, D. |D| = 2^l
-INDEX-TYPE: Whether to build "basic-pla" or "repeat-pla"
-QUERY-TYPE: Whether to do "search" or "rank" query afterwards
 ```

 To construct query files: